raspiblitz/raspiblitz/README.md

 * [Why is my "final sync" taking so long?](FAQ.md#why-is-my-final-sync-taking-so-long)

-Once all is done you should see this status screen on the RaspiBlitz LCD/display:
+Once all is done you should see this status screen on the RaspiBlitz LCD/display like this:

 ![SSH9dz](pictures/ssh9z-ready.png)